AppFlowy-IO/AppFlowy-Cloud/doc/deployment.md

 ```bash
 docker ps -a
 ```

+> When using the `docker compose up -d` command without specifying a tag, Docker Compose will pull the `latest` tag for the `appflowy_cloud` and `admin_frontend` images from Docker Hub by default.
+If you've set the `BACKEND_VERSION` environment variable, it will pull the specified version instead.
+If `BACKEND_VERSION` is not set, Docker Compose defaults to using the `latest` tag.

 ### 4. Reconfiguring and redeployment
 - It is very common to reconfigure and restart.
 To do so, simply edit the `.env` and do `docker compose up -d` again